 Many technical reports can be found in full text online.
 Some reports are provided free of charge to the general public.
 Others may be accessible to the UofT community through the library website (you may have to login with your UTORid to access these items).

 Other technical reports are only available as physical items.
 If the library owns a physical item it can be searched using the library catalogue.
 If the library does not own the item, it can be requested by the UofT community through interlibary loan.
-Note: you will have to set up a RACER account to order from other libraries.

 University of Toronto Libraries